danfuzz/lactoserv/doc/configuration.md

 ### `hosts`

 `hosts` is a list of hostname bindings.
-These map possibly-wildcarded hostnames to certificate-key pairs to use to authenticate the server as those hosts.
-This section is only required if the server needs to respond to host-authenticated protocols (which is of course probably going to be most of the time).
+These map possibly-wildcarded hostnames to certificate-key pairs to use to authenticate an endpoint as those hosts.
+This section is only required if at least one endpoint is to respond to host-authenticated protocols (which is of course probably going to be most of the time).

 ```js
 const hosts = [